21 Ways To Lose Weight Without Dieting

 If you find it generally difficult to stick to a diet, it can often be better to choose a “lifestyle” diet that does not require you to be constantly cutting calories aims to improve your overall weight and hormone balance.

-One that might prove helpful is to look at the hybrid diet from nutritionist Patrick Holford.
+One that is frequently quoted as healthy and good for weight loss is the Mediterranean diet, but another that might prove helpful is to look at the hybrid diet from nutritionist Patrick Holford.